yingyuGit/SQL-projects/README.md

 ```
 > Result: New signup did not decrease, the growth is still strong.

-#### Step 2: Investigating if there is an engagement gap bettwen new users and old users.
+#### Step 2: Investigating if there is an engagement gap bettwen new users and older users.
 ```
 WITH user_engagement_cte AS(
   SELECT